digiltd/oh-rtd-test/TCP-Binding.md

+Documentation of the TCP & UDP binding Bundle

 ## Introduction

 The TCP part of the binding has a built-in mechanism to keep connections to remote hosts alive, and will reset connections at regular intervals to overcome the limitation of "stalled" connections or remote hosts.